jdg71nl/LibC-AT-CLI/README.md

 # LibC-AT-CLI

-Extendable C library to integrate a AT-command host in your project
+About: Extensible C library to integrate a AT-command host in your project